tropy/docs/using_tropy/project_view/tags.md

 ## Using Tags

 Tags are useful for delineating subjects, organization, content highlights, and many other uses.
 To maximize your tags' usefulness, you should check the tag list before creating a new tag to make sure you don't already have that tag \(with a different capitalization or part of speech, for instance\).

 ### Create a new tag.

 To add tags to an item, click to the tags tab of the metadata pane.
 Select _Add Tag_, then type your new tag name.
 Press Enter to save your tag.
 That tag now appears in the tag list in the sidebar, as well as in the tags tab of the metadata pane.

 You can also add a new tag to a group of items.
-Ctrl/Command+click to select the items, and then click on the tags tab of the metadata pane.
+Ctrl/Command+click or Shift+click to select the items, and then click on the tags tab of the metadata pane.
 Select _Add Tag_, then type your new tag name.
 Press Enter to save your tag.
 The tag is now applied to all the items you have selected.

 To access all of your items tagged with a particular tag, click on the tag name in the sidebar.